The first time we visited Vietnam our biggest question was “do you need a visa for Vietnam?”

 |Cambodia, Indonesia, Laos, Malaysia, Singapore, Thailand||30|

 Was your country listed above?
 Then you’re finished with this guide, you are ready to head to Vietnam.
-Before you go, check out our guides on the vaccinations you should get for Vietnam and the best time to visit Vietnam.
+Before you go, check out our guide on the vaccinations you should get for Vietnam.

 If your country isn’t on the list above, you will need to get a visa before visiting Vietnam.
 For us, the best way to achieve this was by using a Vietnam eVisa.